paretomansmartvotesim/paretomansmartvotesim.github.io/commonground.md

 ## The Simplest Ballot

 So what else is there?
 You can also just allow people to vote for more than just one candidate.
-This will be really easy to explain with a common kind of diagram, a Venn diagram.
+This will be really easy to explain with a Venn diagram.

 {% capture cap17 %}The voters vote for everyone in their circle.
 Both like {{ C }}.{% endcapture %}